-Do you own a beautiful collector or limited-edition collector vehicle that you just drive occasionally?
-You might want to apply for collector plates.
+Do you own a beautiful collector or limited-edition collector vehicle that you only drive occasionally?
+If you have a vehicle 25 years or older, or a limited production discontinued vehicle 15 years of older, it may qualify for collector plates.

 Collector plates may be used on